-I, the undersigned, the duly elected, qualified and acting County Clerk and Ex Officio Clerk of the Commissioners Court of Harris County, Texas, do hereby specify that the attached and foregoing is a true and correct copy of an order entitled:
+I, the undersigned, the duly elected, qualified and acting County Clerk and Ex Officio Clerk of the Commissioners Court of Harris County, Texas, do hereby certify that the attached and foregoing is a true and correct copy of an order entitled:

-SEVENTH AMENDED AND RESTATED ORDER AUTHORIZING THE ISSUANCE OF HARRIS COUNTY, TEXAS, GENERAL OBLIGATION UNLIMITED TAX COMMERCIAL PAPER NOTES, SERIES C, IN AN AGGREGATE PRINCIPAL AMOUNT NOT TO EXCEED \$360,000,000 FOR THE PURPOSE OF PROVIDING MONEY FOR CERTAIN AUTHORIZED PURPOSES; APPROVING AND AUTHORIZING CERTAIN AUTHORIZED OFFICERS AND EMPLOYEES TO ACT ON BEHALF OF THE COUNTY IN THE SELLING AND DELIVERY OF SUCH NOTES, WITHIN THE LIMITATIONS AND PROCEDURES SPECIFIED HEREIN; MAKING CERTAIN COVENANTS AND AGREEMENTS IN CONNECTION THEREWITH; RESOLVING OTHER MATTERS INCIDENT AND RELATED TO THE ISSUANCE, SALE, DELIVERY AND SECURITY OF THE NOTES, INCLUDING THE APPROVAL OF AN OFFERING MEMORANDUM AND RATIFYING AND CONFIRMING THE TERMS AND PROVISIONS OF THE CREDIT AGREEMENT, THE ISSUING AND PAYING AGENT AGREEMENT AND COMMERCIAL PAPER DEALER AGREEMENT adopted by such Commissioners Court at a regular meeting, open to the public, held on January 10, 2023, together with an excerpt from the minutes of such meeting showing the adoption thereof, as same appears of record in the official minutes of such Commissioners Court on file in my office.
+EIGHTH AMENDED AND RESTATED ORDER AUTHORIZING THE ISSUANCE OF HARRIS COUNTY, TEXAS, GENERAL OBLIGATION COMMERCIAL PAPER NOTES, SERIES D, SERIES D-2 AND SERIES D-3 IN AN AGGREGATE PRINCIPAL AMOUNT NOT TO EXCEED \$700,000,000 FOR THE PURPOSE OF PROVIDING MONEY FOR CERTAIN AUTHORIZED PURPOSES; APPROVING AND AUTHORIZING CERTAIN AUTHORIZED OFFICERS AND EMPLOYEES TO ACT ON BEHALF OF THE COUNTY IN THE SELLING AND DELIVERY OF SUCH NOTES.
+WITHIN THE LIMITATIONS AND PROCEDURES SPECIFIED HEREIN: MAKING CERTAIN COVENANTS AND AGREEMENTS IN CONNECTION THEREWITH; RESOLVING OTHER MATTERS INCIDENT AND RELATED TO THE ISSUANCE, SALE, DELIVERY AND SECURITY OF THE NOTES, INCLUDING THE APPROVAL OF OFFERING MEMORANDA AND RATIFYING AND CONFIRMING THE TERMS AND PROVISIONS OF THE CREDIT AGREEMENT.
+THE ISSUING AND PAYING AGENT AGREEMENT AND COMMERCIAL PAPER DEALER AGREEMENT adopted by such Commissioners Court at a meeting, open to the public, held on January 10, 2023, together with an excerpt from the minutes of said meeting showing the adoption thereof, as same appears of record in the official minutes of said Commissioners Court on file in my office.

-I further certify that the written notice of the date, hour, place and subject of the meeting of the Commissioners Court of Harris County, Texas, acting for an on behalf of Harris County at which the foregoing order was adopted, was posted on a bulletin board located at a place convenient to the public in the Harris County Administration Building and readily accessible to the general public at the earliest possible time, pursuant to Chapter 551, Texas Government Code, as amended.
+I further certify that the written notice of the date, hour, place, and subject of the meeting of the Commissioners Court of Harris County, Texas, acting for and on behalf of Harris County, at which the foregoing order was adopted, was posted on a bulletin board located at a place convenient to the public in the County Courthouse and readily accessible to the general public at the earliest possible time, pursuant to Chapter 551, Texas Government Code, as amended.

-WITNESS MY HAND AND THE OFFICIAL SEAL OF SUCH COURT, this January 10, 2023.
+WITNESS MY HAND AND THE OFFICIAL SEAL OF SAID COURT, this January 10, 2023.